Keto Breakfast Cookies – Keto Oatmeal Cookies

 - ½ teaspoon Vanilla Extract

 - Preheat oven to 350°F (180°C).
 Line a large baking sheet with parchment paper.
 Grease the paper with coconut oil.
 Set aside.

 - In a large bowl, combine sliced almonds, shredded coconut, almond flour, flaxseed meal, chopped pecans, salt, baking soda, erythritol, and cinnamon.

 - Make a well in the center of the dry ingredients and add in creamy peanut butter, vanilla, and beaten egg.

-- Stir in until a cookie dough form.
+- Stir in until a cookie dough forms.
 It will be difficult to stir with a spoon, so you can use your hands to squeeze the dough and bring all the ingredients together.
 Wash and dry your hands, then lightly oil your hands.

-- Shape 12 cookie dough balls, one cookie ball is about 3 tablespoons each (30 g).
+- Shape 12 cookie dough balls.
+One cookie ball is about 3 tablespoons each (30 g).

 - Place each cookie dough ball onto the prepared baking sheet, leaving a thumb space between each ball.
 Press each ball with your hand to flatten into a large round cookie.
 The thinner, the crispier they will be!

 - The cookie will slightly expand in the oven, but not much.

 - Bake for 15-17 minutes or until the sides of the cookies are golden brown.
 They will be slightly soft and puffy in the center.
 That's normal.
 They crisp after they cool down.